open-feature/flagd/docs/README.md

 flagd supports [fractional evaluation](configuration/fractional_evaluation.md) meaning an incoming property in the context can be sub-divided at "evaluation time" into "buckets".

+## Starts/Ends With Evaluation

+flagd supports [starts/ends_with evaluation](configuration/string_comparison_evaluation.md) meaning an incoming property in the context can be used to determine whether a certain variant should be returned based on if its value starts or ends with a certain string.

 [This page](configuration/fractional_evaluation.md) explains the concept and describes the technical implementation in detail.

 ## Flag Merging